ivopetkov/data-object/docs/markdown/ivopetkov.datalist.filter.method.md

 # IvoPetkov\DataList::filter

-Filters the elements of the list using a callback function
+Filters the elements of the list using a callback function.

 ```php
 public IvoPetkov\DataList filter ( callable $callback )